Horatio Nelson, 1st Viscount Nelson: Battle of Copenhagen

-The battle lasted three hours, leaving both Danish and British fleets heavily damaged.
-At length, Nelson dispatched a letter to the Danish commander, Crown Prince Frederick, calling for a truce, which the Prince accepted.
+The battle lasted three hours, leaving both the Danish and British fleets heavily damaged.
+Nelson sent a letter to the Danish commander Crown Prince Frederick calling for a truce, which the Prince accepted.
 Parker approved of Nelson's actions in retrospect, and Nelson was given the honour of going into Copenhagen the next day to open formal negotiations.
-At a banquet that evening, he told Prince Frederick that the battle had been the most severe he had ever participated in.
-The outcome of the battle—and several weeks of ensuing negotiations—was a fourteen-week armistice, with Nelson becoming commander-in-chief in the Baltic Sea, upon Parker's recall in May.

-As a reward for the victory, he was created Viscount Nelson of the Nile and of Burnham Thorpe in the County of Norfolk, on 19 May 1801.
-In addition, on 4 August 1801, he was created Baron Nelson of the Nile and of Hilborough in the County of Norfolk, with a special remainder to his father and sisters.
-Nelson sailed to the Russian naval base at Reval in May, and there learnt that the pact of armed neutrality was to be disbanded.
+At a banquet that evening, he told Prince Frederick the battle was the most severe he had ever participated in.
+The outcome of the battle and several weeks of ensuing negotiations was a 14 week armistice, with Nelson becoming commander-in-chief in the Baltic Sea upon Parker's recall in May.
+As a reward for the victory, he was created Viscount Nelson of the Nile and of Burnham Thorpe in the County of Norfolk on 19 May 1801.
+In addition, on 4 August 1801, he was created Baron Nelson of the Nile and of Hilborough in the County of Norfolk.
+Nelson sailed to the Russian naval base at Reval in May, and there learnt the pact of armed neutrality was to be disbanded.
 Satisfied with the outcome of the expedition, he returned to England, arriving on 1 July.

 Leave in England, 1801–1803

 In France, Napoleon was amassing forces to invade Great Britain.
 After a brief spell in London, where he again visited the Hamiltons, Nelson was placed in charge of defending the English Channel to prevent the invasion.
-He spent the summer of 1801 reconnoitring the French coast, but apart from a failed attack on Boulogne in August, saw little action.
+He spent the summer of 1801 reconnoitring the French coast, but saw little action apart from a failed attack on Boulogne in August.
 On 1 October, the Peace of Amiens was signed between the British and the French, and Nelson—in poor health again—retired once more to Britain, where he stayed with Sir William and Lady Hamilton.
-On 30 October, Nelson spoke in support of the Addington government in the House of Lords, and afterwards, made regular visits to attend sessions.
+On 30 October, Nelson spoke in support of the Addington government in the House of Lords, and afterwards made regular visits to attend sessions.